mdxpl/htmx-bundle-monorepo/docs/examples/form.md

-Handle form submission with HTMX
+Handle form submission with htmx
 =========================

-This bundle provides a simple way to handle form submission with HTMX.
+This bundle provides a simple way to handle form submission with htmx.

 ### Step 1: Create a controller extending `AbstractController`